 - Be patient as you try to decode your infant's baby talk and nonverbal communication, like facial expressions, gurgling, or babbling sounds that could signal either frustration or joy.

-- Make time to give your baby lots of loving attention, so your baby can "speak" to you with his or her baby talk, even when you're busy with other tasks.
+- Make time to give your baby lots of loving attention, so he can "speak" to you with his or her baby talk, even when you're busy with other tasks.

 Baby Talk: Imitate Your Baby

 Right from the start, baby talk should be a two-way street.
-By imitating your baby, you'll send an important message: what your baby is feeling and trying to communicate matters to you.
+By imitating your baby, you'll send an important message: what he is feeling and trying to communicate matters to you.

 - Have back-and-forth conversations in baby talk to teach your baby the give-and-take of adult conversation.

-- Imitate your baby's vocalizations -- "ba-ba" or "goo-goo" -- then wait for your baby to make another sound, and repeat that back.
+- Imitate baby's vocalizations -- "ba-ba" or "goo-goo" -- then wait for him to make another sound, and repeat that back.

 - Do your best to respond, even when you don't understand what your baby is trying to say.

-- Reinforce communication by smiling and mirroring your baby's facial expressions.
+- Reinforce communication by smiling and mirroring facial expressions.